boardgamers/boardgamers-mono/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/boardgamers/boardgamers-mono)

 Mono-repo for the whole architecture of boardgamers.space.
-The great advantage of a mono-repo is to share `site-lib` without having to publish it to NPM.

 <!-- With `pijul` as the versioning system, you can clone / update only select folders.
 This is perfect
 if you only want to run the game server, etc. -->